wp-plugins/zedity/readme.txt

 **Q: How can I update the Zedity content after saving it?**
 A: From the standard WordPress editor, just click on the Zedity content that you want to update and then click on the Zedity icon.

+**Q: Can I include as many media as I want in my content?**
+A: Absolutely yes.
+Just keep in mind that if you add many big images, then the content may end up being slower to save and load.
+If the maximum size allowed (which depends on the system configuration) is exceeded then it may not be possible to save the content.

+**Q: Is it possible to have additional video/audio services supported?**
+A: There are 20+ audio and video services supported as a premium feature in [Zedity Premium](http://zedity.com/plugin/wp).

 **Q: Can I see any live content created with Zedity?**
 A: Sure.
-For example, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.
+At the moment we share some live examples on our [Zedity Facebook page](https://www.facebook.com/Zedity).

-**Q: Is there a Premium version  of Zedity Plugin for WordPress?**
+**Q: Is there any tutorial about Zedity?**
-A: Yes, it is currently under development and will be available soon.
-You can find the features it will include and subscribe to get notified as soon as the [Premium Version](http://zedity.com/plugin/wp) will be ready.
+A: Yes, here is a YouTube channel where you can find some useful [Zedity Tutorials](http://www.youtube.com/user/ZedityTutorials).

 == Screenshots ==

 1. By clicking on the Z icon the Zedity editor opens up.
 2. To get started, click on the "Add box" menu and then, for example, on "Image" to add an image.
-3. Add other boxes, drag them around, add effects and eventually click on either "Save" under the "Page" menu or the Save icon.
+3. Add other boxes, drag them around, add effects and eventually click on either "Save" under the "Content" menu or the Save icon.
-4. In your WordPress Dashboard, check the Zedity Settings for the default page size of your posts, the watermark position, your favorite web fonts, etc.
+4. In your WordPress dashboard, you can control the Zedity Settings for the default content size of your posts, the watermark position, the web fonts you intend to use in your contents, etc.

 == Changelog ==

+= 1.4.1 =
+* New feature to enable/disable the WP Theme style for the published Zedity content.
+* Added support for WP multi-site network installation and activation.
+* Text box: improved text shadow and text height.

+= 1.4.0 =
+* Added indication of media services who don't support preview.
+* Now border opacity slider applies opacity during slide.
+* Workaround for a WordPress bug where ThickBox breaks sites with RTL languages.
+* Various optimizations.

+= 1.3.4 =
+* Fixed an issue with TinyMCE css handling that affected images.

+= 1.3.3 =
+* Optimized visual/text switch mode.

+= 1.3.2 =
+* Added support to install Zedity Premium.
+* Optimizations and minor bug fixes.

+= 1.3.1 =
+* Minor optimizations and bug fix for IE10.

 = 1.3.0 =
 * Added "Content Alignment" feature to (left or right) align the Zedity content, letting the WordPress text wrap around it, just like if it's an image.